maxime-esa/asn1scc/README.md

 ## Under Linux / OSX

-1. Make sure you have installed the mono development tools.
-We have successfully built the compiler with versions of the tools from Debian Jessie (as of 2014/09):
+1. Make sure you have installed Java (the runtime, no need for the full JDK) and the [mono](http://www.mono-project.com) development tools.
+We have successfully built the compiler with the versions of the tools inside Debian Jessie (as of 2014/Sep):

     ```
     $ mono -V